Codecademy/docs/content/cybersecurity/concepts/nmap/terms/nmap-scan/nmap-scan.md

 - filtered: Nmap can't tell if the port is open because a firewall or other packet filtering is preventing access.
 - unfiltered: The port is accessible, but nmap cannot determine if the port is open or closed.
 - open|filtered: Nmap cannot tell if a port is open or filtered.
-- closed|filtered: Nmap cannot tell if a port is closed or filtered.
+- closed|filtered: nmap cannot tell if a port is closed or filtered.

 ## Example